Drawing A Pistol From Concealment, Part 1: The Draw

 By Andy, Green Ops Instructor

 EDITOR'S NOTE: This is part one in a two-part series.
 To learn how to re-holster your pistol safely and effectively draw with various styles of clothing.
-Stay tuned to NRA Blog for Part 2!
+Part 2 is posted here

 After you have mastered the fundamentals of shooting a pistol at a target on a range, you may start to wonder, “How do I use this leather or Kydex thingamajig?”
 Ultimately, you’ll need to know how to draw the gun from a concealed position, particularly for those who want to become effective concealed carriers.
 But before you start throwing on the Hawaiian open-front shirt ripping fabric out of the way, there are a few things you need to learn and practice before executing your concealment draw.